valhuber/python-rules/README.md

 key paths of copy, formula, constraint, sum and event rules.

 Not complete, under active development.
-Key remaining items delete, and verify operation with Flask / Flask AppBuilder.
+Key remaining items delete, and fix constraint messages with Flask / Flask AppBuilder.

 Ready to explore and provide feedback on general value, and features.